-If the application is suspect of possible presence of liquids for example:

-• Compressed air with possible oil and/or water,

-- Gas Insulated Switchgear or Transformer, SF6 or N2 blanket with suspected oil carryover, - Natural Gas with possible Triethylene Glycol carryover,
+- If the application is suspect of possible presence of liquids for example: - Compressed air with possible oil and/or water, - Gas Insulated Switchgear or Transformer, SF6 or N2 blanket with suspected oil carryover, - Natural Gas with possible Triethylene Glycol carryover,

-Then use the Phymetrix Gas-Liquid separator Mini-Demister which mounts directly on top of the PPMa, it is constructed with materials suitable for trace dewpoint measurements and provides a visible area of liquid separation and a metering valve for draining the accumulated liquid.
+The built-in Gas-Liquid separator Mini-Demister provides a visible area of liquid separation and a metering valve for draining the accumulated liquid.
 Refer to Appendix A for details on the use of the Mini-Demister.